mikro-orm/mikro-orm/docs/versioned_docs/version-5.6/unit-of-work.md

 The flushing strategy is given by the `flushMode` of the current running `EntityManager`.

-- `FlushMode.COMMIT` - The `EntityManager` tries to delay the flush until the current Transaction is committed, although it might flush prematurely too.
+- `FlushMode.COMMIT` - The `EntityManager` delays the flush until the current Transaction is committed.
 - `FlushMode.AUTO` - This is the default mode, and it flushes the `EntityManager` only if necessary.
 - `FlushMode.ALWAYS` - Flushes the `EntityManager` before every query.